A Vague Discussion of Doof fashion

 Well, whether you want to stand out in style or simply stay cool, there are a few fail-safe tricks I keep in my secret doof drawer that I’m happy to share.
 And they always seem to work for me.

-So before you pack for your next doof, try to keep the following ideas in mind:
+Before you pack for your next doof, try to keep the following ideas in mind:

 Know who you are